Jean Balthasar Tricklir Explained

 Works

-Tricklir wrote a number of cello concertos and sonatas, as well as solo and duet works for cello, however, his works are little known today.
+Tricklir wrote several cello concertos, sonatas, and solo and duet works for cello; however, his works are little known today.
 He authored two theoretical treatises: Le Microcosme Musical and Discours Analytique.
-His theoretical studies included analysis of the role of temperature in affecting the sound of musical instruments.
+His theoretical studies included an analysis of temperature's role in affecting musical instruments' sound.

 Works